bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ```
 Save interval is still in steps (super confusing!)

-XXX: I assume that each run get a different input at the beginning - i.e. dataloader doesn't have a fixed seed?

 Because it'd be potentially too demanding to export TBs of data and the intended users might not be even able to download all that data, most likely we will need to run the interpretabity post-analysis experiments on JZ and send the reports to those who need the reports.

 Megatron-LM resumes from the most recent checkpoint by default.
 Does it need the exact path or does it auto-discover the latest checkpoint by default.